DLR-RM/RAFCON/doc/tutorials.rst

 Using the monitoring plugin
 ---------------------------

+The tutorial is only for internal use inside the institute.

-This tutorial will show us how to use the monitoring plugin, to connect and monitor two systems running RAFCON.
+This tutorial will show how to use the monitoring plugin i.e. how to monitor one system from another one if both are using RAFCON as their flow control solution.
 First, we need to setup our
 environment:

 .. code:: python